Apr29 What Timber Window Coverings Have to Offer

 Lightweight Construction – Contrary to popular opinion, solid timber blinds are actually significantly lighter than their MDF equivalents in many cases, which makes them an excellent choice for those whose top priority is durability.
 If you would like to make sure that you choose the lightest type of timber blinds available, please do not hesitate to contact us for advice whenever convenient.

 Aesthetics – While the subject of visual appeal is, by its very nature, somewhat subjective, very few people would dispute the contention that solid timber has a natural beauty that most other materials simply cannot match.
 If you would like to maximise the visual impact that your new window coverings have on your home’s interior and exterior, we think that you should probably place wooden window treatments at the top of your shopping list.

 Privacy – One of the biggest reasons for the rise in popularity of blinds at the expense of curtains is the fact they make it much easier for people to shut out the outside world whenever they wish.
 If maximum privacy is important to you, timber blinds are the obvious choice owing to the tight fit between slats that can be achieved with high quality wood.
 Furthermore, although they are light compared to synthetic woods, solid timber slats have enough weight to stay put when you turn your fans on, maintaining your privacy at all times.

 Protection from Outside Heat – Whether you choose to close them completely or leave them slightly open, the slats in wooden blinds will stop the rays of the sun in their tracks, keeping your house much cooler in the summer.
-As an added bonus, they will also help to prevent your furniture from fading over the years due to UV light exposure.
+As an added bonus, they will also help to prevent your home or office furniture from fading over the years due to UV light exposure.